Imburse-Payments/imburse-payments.github.io/unused/authentication.md

 Processing a payout instruction<br/>or requesting payout options | Choose `Create Payout API Bearer Token` Processing a collection instruction<br/>or requesting collection options | Choose `Create Collect API Bearer Token`

-Using your the `publicKey` and `privateKey` of your Security Key you must now create an HMAC token from your request.
+Using your the `publicKey` and `privateKey` of your API Key you must now create an HMAC token from your request.
 See instuctions here.

 Add the `Authorization` header to your request.